sebastian-sampayo/MPC-Project-Udacity/README.md

 ![cte equation][cte3]

-Actually, we are using a 3rd order polynomial to calculate the reference path based on the waypoints, but this approximation still applies if we focus on a single time step (we can think of the polynomial as a chain of straight line segments).
+Actually, I am using a 3rd order polynomial to calculate the reference path based on the waypoints, but this approximation still applies if we focus on a single time step (we can think of the polynomial as a chain of straight line segments).

+##### Orientation error
+As for the orientation error, it can be calculated as the difference between the current orientation and the desired orientation:

+![epsi_t equation][epsi_t]

+so the behavior of the orientation error can be computed as:

+![epsi equation][epsi2]

 ## Dependencies